 We are contactable by phone, but due to the upsurge in the number of calls received by the service we are asking, for the time-being, if you cannot get through the phone to please leave us a voicemail with your name and a phone number and a caseworker from the team will contact you.
 This will help us manage the additional pressure.
 You can also contact us via email at firstname.lastname@example.org Thank you.

-Ealing I SAID! offers free, confidential, accurate and impartial advice and support to families living in Ealing with a son or daughter up to the age of 25 who has special educational needs or a disability (SEND).
+Ealing I SAID! offers free, confidential, accurate and impartial advice and support to families living in Ealing with a child up to the age of 25 who has special educational needs or a disability (SEND).

 We provide easily accessible information, advice and support to children and young people up to the age of 25 with SEND.
-We also work with parents and carers to raise awareness of their rights and help families make informed decision about matters relating to SEND, including issues relating to health and social care.
-We support families develop and maintain good relationships with schools, colleges, the local authority and other professionals in order to secure the best outcomes for the person with SEND.
-Download our Ealing I SAID! flyer
+We also work with parents and carers to raise awareness of their rights and help families make informed decision about matters relating to SEND, including issues such as health and social care.
+We support families to develop and maintain good relationships with schools, colleges, the local authority and other professionals in order to secure the best outcomes for the person with SEND.

-We will support you on an impartial basis, which means that: we do not favour one side over another; we treat all parties involved respectfully and fairly; we do not have a stake in the outcome; and we are not involved in the Council’s decision-making process.
+We will support you on an impartial basis, which means that: we do not favour one side over another; we treat all parties involved respectfully and fairly.
+We do not have a stake in the outcome, and are not involved in the Council’s decision-making process.
 Download our impartiality policy.